If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 Some consumers wait for sales events on products that have relatively high price tags.

 For example, Amazon’s Prime Day in July is a hyped-up day of deep discounts for certain products.
-Not only does Amazon offer substantial savings on many of their popular products such as their Kindles and Echoes, but other retailers that sell through Amazon can capitalize on this day.
-In 2018, Amazon’s Prime Day was predicted to gross $3.4B, with third-party sellers moving $1B in their own inventory.
+Not only does Amazon offer substantial savings on many of its popular products such as its Kindles and Echoes, but other retailers that sell through Amazon can capitalize on this day.
+In 2020, Amazon’s Prime Day grossed about $7B, with third-party sellers moving $3.5B in their own inventory.

 If your business offers training courses to members and the average price tag per course is high, identify and offer your popular courses to new subscribers for a limited time discount.
 Udemy ran this type of promotion for Valentine’s Day in 2019.